Deconstructing the role of myosin contractility in force fluctuations within focal adhesions: Introduction

+Recent experiments using time-lapse traction force microscopy have shown that the local forces exerted by individual focal adhesions vary spatiotemporally, suggesting repeated tugging of the extracellular matrix/substrate~\cite{plotnikov2012force,plotnikov2013guiding}.
+Mature focal adhesions exist in two states: a stable state with spatially and temporally invariant traction and a dynamic state in which they fluctuate indicative of a tugging mechanism on the extracellular membrane.
+These force fluctuations are a possible molecular mechanism for the cell to tightly control cellular movement based on any environmental cues~\cite{wu2017two,gardel2010mechanical}.
+The physical understanding of the fluctuations within an integrated cell migration model is an open problem.
+Myosin contractility is one of the ideal candidates to give rise to these fluctuations, since earlier mathematical models have predicted that the collective activity of motors on elastic materials can lead to spontaneous oscillations in the activity of local contractile units~\cite{grill2005theory}.

-In this paper, we theoretically explore the specific role of myosin II activity in the molecular clutch setting~\cite{meili2010myosin,escribano2014discrete,labouesse2015cell,thomas2015non,kobb2017tension,greenberg2016perspective,jung2019cell,recho2013contraction}.
-Activity in myosin II is incorporated via both by its attachment-detachment dynamics with the actin filament, and the velocity of the attached myosin motor proteins (MPs).
+In this paper, we theoretically explore the specific role of myosin II activity in the molecular clutch setting~\cite{meili2010myosin,escribano2014discrete,labouesse2015cell,thomas2015non,barnhart2015balance,barnhart2017adhesion,kobb2017tension,greenberg2016perspective,jung2019cell,recho2013contraction,wilson2010myosin}.
+Activity in myosin II is incorporated by both its attachment-detachment dynamics with the actin filament and the velocity of the attached myosin motor proteins (MPs).
 How does the variation of the activity of these motors affect the dynamical stability of the molecular clutch system?
 Further, can we quantitatively estimate the local fluctuations resulting from the spontaneous oscillations of these local contractile units?
-Earlier theoretical studies have looked at the response of the cell to substrate rigidity and predict a biphasic relationship between rigidity and force i.e. forces first increase and then decrease with rigidity~\cite{dimilla1991mathematical,macdonald2008kinetic,sabass2010modeling,schwarz2012united,chan2008traction,bangasser2013determinants,bangasser2013master,danuser2013mathematical,sens2013rigidity,bangasser2017shifting, craig2015model,leoni2017model,de2019stick,bressloff2020stochastic}.
-We focus instead on the stability of the MP-actin-clutch sector and show that a variation of the activity of myosin motors gives rise to a multitude of dynamical states.
-Specifically, for a wide range of experimentally accessible parameter space, the system exhibits spontaneous decaying oscillations~\cite{grill2005theory} in a stable spiral region crossing into a stabilized, oscillatory region via a supercritical Hopf bifurcation~\cite{lavi2016deterministic}.
+Unlike earlier theoretical models, we instead focus on the stability of the MP-actin-clutch sector only and show that a variation of the activity of myosin motors gives rise to a multitude of dynamical states.
+Specifically, for a wide range of experimentally accessible parameter space, the system exhibits spontaneous decaying oscillations in a stable spiral region crossing into a stabilised, oscillatory region via a supercritical Hopf bifurcation~\cite{lavi2016deterministic}.
 We also discuss the specific nature of these oscillations and their connection to the traction force fluctuations observed in the experiments.
+We incorporate stochasticity into the problem and show that the primary features of the model are retained.